 Make some freezer meals ahead of time, or put some takeout gift cards on your registry.
 The less time you have to spend in the kitchen while recovering from surgery, the happier you’ll be.
-This also goes for a vaginal birth but it’s important enough to mention so it’s in our list.
+This also goes for a vaginal birth, but it’s important enough to mention, so it’s on our list.

 ✅ Get some comfy high waisted pants

 Typically, your scar will be riiiight where the band of a pair of low-rise undies sits.
 Don’t put your maternity pants away yet either – they’re great to wear during recovery.
 Anything with heavy material, zippers or buttons will be pretty uncomfortable for a while, so your denim cutoffs will have to stay in the drawer a little longer.

 Belly Bandit makes great post C section underwear and belly wraps to keep gentle pressure on your incision, and Nesting Days makes a great carrier that is amazing if you’ve had a c-section.

 ✅ Ask about painkillers

-The hospital will likely send your home with a supply of painkillers, but just in case, talk to your doctor about what you can use and make sure you’re stocked up ahead of time.
+The hospital will likely send you home with a supply of painkillers, but just in case, talk to your doctor about what you can use and make sure you’re stocked up ahead of time.
 Some medical practitioners like acetaminophen, ibuprofen, (or both) but be sure to ask because they may recommend something else based on your medical history.

 ✅ Plan your help